sumotoy/TFT_ILI9163C/README.md

 	Use the last version of ESP8266 or it will probably fail, it works much better with SPI and it's overall better than stable version.

-* Note about led:
+* Note about led:<br>

-Some display have an internal resistor to limit current, you see on the back of the display, following LED pcb trace with your eyes and if you see a resistor (100 Ohm mine) you can connect this line directly to +5V.
+Some display have an internal resistor to limit current, you see on the back of the display, following LED pcb trace with your eyes and if you see a resistor (100 Ohm mine) you can connect this line directly to +5V.<br>
-But be careful <u>do not try connect to 5V before you check the presence of this resistor on pcb</u>, you can try first by using a resistor of 220 ohm, if the image looks very dark, try 100 and if still very dark, use lower values.
+But be careful <u>do not try connect to 5V before you check the presence of this resistor on pcb</u>, you can try first by using a resistor of 220 ohm, if the image looks very dark, try 100 and if still very dark, use lower values.<br>
-The yellow pin RED PCB has a weak resistor, do not tie to 5V or you destroy the backlight, try use 100Ohm resistor.
+The yellow pin RED PCB has a weak resistor, do not tie to 5V or you destroy the backlight, try use 100Ohm resistor.<br>

-<b>Utility included:</b>
+<b>Utility included:</b><br>

-	Included you will find the templates for riuson lcd-image-converter to convert in code a 24bit image.
+Included you will find the templates for riuson lcd-image-converter to convert in code a 24bit image.<br>
-	You will find also the preset for font conversion (last beta of lcd-image-converter has support for preset).
+You will find also the preset for font conversion (last beta of lcd-image-converter has support for preset).<br>
-	You will find also the original font files that you can load with lcd-image-converter!
+You will find also the original font files that you can load with lcd-image-converter!<br>
-	Use the last beta of lcd-image-converter!!!
+Use the last beta of lcd-image-converter!!!<br>
 ILI9163C datasheet.<br>
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 	<br><b>Download lcd-image-converter here:</b><br>
 	http://www.riuson.com/lcd-image-converter/download